The 2024 HRAP application is now closed

 Selection of Participants

-The Program is designed for human rights activists working with NGOs on issues including sexual and gender-based violence, minority rights, LGBT rights, labor rights, migration, health, social exclusion, environmental justice, disability rights, and corporate social accountability.
+The Program is designed for human rights activists working with NGOs on issues including sexual and gender-based violence, minority rights, LGBTQI+ rights, labor rights, indigenous peoples' rights, migration, health, social exclusion, environmental justice, disability rights, and corporate social accountability.

-Participants are selected on the basis of their previous work experience in human rights, commitment to the human rights field, and demonstrated ability to pursue graduate-level studies.
-Full-time students or government officials will not be considered.
-Applicants holding full or part-time jobs pursuing their advocacy efforts are preferred.
+Participants are selected on the basis of their work experience in human rights, commitment to the human rights field, and demonstrated ability to pursue graduate-level studies.
+Full-time students, academics, or government officials will not be considered.
+Applicants holding full-time jobs pursuing their advocacy efforts are preferred.

 2013 Advocate Sylvester Uhaa works for prisoners' rights in Nigeria.
 Photo by Alan Orling.

 Advocates must work at the grassroots level.
 Applicants from high-income countries will not be considered except for those representing marginalized communities.
-See the Frequently Asked Questions (FAQ) for more information about this requirement.
+(See the Frequently Asked Questions for more information about this requirement).
 Fluency in English is required.
 Preference is given to those who have not previously had opportunities to travel and study internationally.
+A bachelor’s degree is preferred but not required.

 Advocates must provide proof of institutional endorsement in English from their organizations for their participation in the Program and must commit to returning to that organization upon completion of the Program.